liztan/little-bee/index.md

 ### **Transport**

-We’ve gone full Uppababy, continuing with the [UPPAbaby Cruz](https://amzn.to/31SON8Y) stroller frame, **[Mesa carseat](https://uppababy.com/mesa/)**, and the [bassinet](https://amzn.to/2Z7x0xN).
+We’ve gone full Uppababy, continuing with the [UPPAbaby Cruz](https://amzn.to/31SON8Y) stroller frame, [Mesa carseat](https://uppababy.com/mesa/), and the [bassinet](https://amzn.to/2Z7x0xN).
 We also got the piggback ride-a-long board extension to accommodate two kids.

-For carriers, we have the **[Beco Gemini](https://becobabycarrier.com/collections/beco-gemini)**.
+For carriers, we have the [Beco Gemini](https://becobabycarrier.com/collections/beco-gemini).
 It’s sturdy and can handle a newborn up to a 2-year-old (depending on their size).

 We still have the [Boba Air Carrier](https://amzn.to/2HiUXaC) that's much more lightweight for travels.
 Saves a ton of space because it packs up into itself.
 We did 1.5 months in SE Asia with a 4 month old in this!